xebialabs/xebialabs.github.com/releases/3.0/referencemanual.markdown

 A runbook is a component that generates a **steplist** when presented with a **task**.
 A runbook can produce **steps** for any task or only for particular tasks.
 A runbook is integrated into Deployit by means of a **plug-in**.

-Deployit ships with the following runbooks:
+Deployit ships with one of the following runbooks:

 * **Tomcat runbook**.
 This runbook makes it possible to deploy to the **Tomcat** application server.
 * **JBoss runbook**.
 This runbook makes it possible to deploy to the **JBossAS** application server.

-XebiaLabs also provides the following optional runbooks:

 * **WAS runbook**.
 This runbook makes it possible to deploy to the **WebSphere Application Server (WAS)**.
 * **WLS runbook**.
 This runbook makes it possible to deploy to the **WebLogic** application server.
 * **IBM MQ runbook**.
 This runbook makes it possible to deploy to the **IBM MQ Series** platform.